Credit card skimming scams: What they are, and how to avoid being a victim

 SUDBURY, Mass.
-(NEXSTAR/WWLP) – The discovery of credit card skimmers at multiple New England-area retail outlets has prompted local authorities to urge customers to be wary of similar scams.
+(NEXSTAR/WWLP) – The discovery of credit card skimmers at retail outlets has prompted authorities to urge customers to be wary of similar scams.

-On Christmas Eve, an employee at a Sudbury Farms supermarket in Sudbury, Massachusetts, was attending to the self-checkout area when they discovered a skimming device, which is designed to mimic the appearance of a legitimate credit-card reader, Nexstar’s WWLP reported.
+For example, On Christmas Eve, an employee at a supermarket in Massachusetts, was attending to the self-checkout area when they discovered a skimming device, which is designed to mimic the appearance of a legitimate credit-card reader, Nexstar’s WWLP reported.
 A second skimmer was later found in another self-checkout lane.

-The supermarket chain’s parent company soon launched an investigation, finding skimmers at four other locations in Massachusetts.
+The supermarket chain’s parent company soon launched an investigation, finding skimmers at four other nearby locations.

-News of the discoveries also followed a November report from police in Concord, New Hampshire, who warned of skimmers that had been found in the city’s Walmart and Market Basket supermarket.
+News of the discoveries also followed a November report in other states including Walmart.

-“Similar incidents are being investigated by law enforcement agencies throughout New England,” the Concord Police wrote at the time.

 What is a skimming scam?